Any idea what your child does online?

 The thing is, they probably don’t even know and that’s why e-safety and digital literacy are key nowadays!
 Everyone using the internet should learn about managing and navigating themselves through cyberspace securely and safely.

-This term basically covers safety online, on the web or on the internet in terms of their safe and responsible use in connection with technology.
-E-safety is relevant for computers, smartphones, tablets and any other technological device offering access to the internet.
+This term basically covers safety online, on the web or on the internet in terms of children’s safe and responsible use in connection with technology.
+E-safety is relevant for computers, smartphones, tablets and any other technological or digital device offering access to the internet.

 In schools all staff are trained on e-safety as most classrooms are equipped with devices enabling web access.
 Therefore, the same should apply to all parents using internet-enabled gadgets with their children at home.
 However, most parents or carers are left in the dark about this important and vital aspect of the online world.